 In response to the Royal Commission into Mental Health Services in Victoria,The Royal Melbourne Hospital is now commissioning new mental health beds.
-As a result, our Neuropsychiatry Inpatient Clinic is temporarily closed until August 2023.
+As a result, our Neuropsychiatry Inpatient Clinic is temporarily closed until late January 2024.

 During this time the team will support a model of intensive outpatient appointments and will endeavour to provide an ongoing service to those who would ordinarily access the inpatient unit.